Text and images are copyright. All rights reserved.

 This page is about one creatively produced type of houseplant that I well remember from my own childhood home and other homes that I visited.

 I grew one specially for this page.
 Have a look at it in the photo.
 Can you guess what it is?

 This photo is taken from a different angle, looking downwards.
 That should give you a clue.

 Yes, the foliage is from carrots.
 It is actually from three of them to produce a bushier looking result.
 So perhaps 'houseplants' would be a better term than 'houseplant'.

 In World War Two vegetables that grew in Britain, ie that did not have to be imported, were off-ration.
 This did not mean that they were always available, but carrots, like potatoes and cabbages were more readily available than other vegetables.
 Farms grew them for city dwellers and householders grew what they could in their back gardens.

 On the home front of wartime Britain and in the austerity afterwards, no-one could afford to waste food.
 However, using carrot tops for houseplants was not wasteful.
-It merely involved making use of the left-over waste, once the carrots had been peeled and cooked for eating - but see the box on the right.
+It merely involved making use of the left-over waste, once the carrots had been peeled and cooked for eating - but see Peter Johnson's comment in the box.

 Carrot tops had other uses: They were fed to the rabbits that many people kept in their back gardens for free and off-ration meat.

 Also carrot top foliage could be chopped up and put into salads.